Center for Independent Experts Review

 Mandatory documents for the panel review (Chapter 2):

-- Bernard, D. R, S. J. Jefferies, G. Knapp, and A. W. Trites, 2011, An Independent Scientific Review of the Biological Opinion (2010) of the Fisheries Management Plan for the Bering Sea/Aleutian Islands Management Areas, October 8, 2011.
+- Bernard, D. R, S. J. Jefferies, G. Knapp, and A. W. Trites, 2011, An Independent Scientific Review of the Biological Opinion (2010) of the Fisheries Management Plan for the Bering Sea/Aleutian Islands Management Areas, for Alaska Department of Fish and Game (ADFG) and Washington Department of Fish and Wildlife (WDFW), October 8, 2011.
 128 pp.

 - M. Horning1 and J. E. Mellish.
 (2012).
 Predation on an Upper Trophic Marine Predator, the Steller Sea Lion: Evaluating High Juvenile Mortality in a Density Dependent Conceptual Framework.
 January 2012 | Volume 7 | Issue 1 | e30173.
 Plosone.org.
 10 pages.